natalie-poulson/ramones-bakery/README.md

-# Ramone's Bakery & Cafe
+# Ramone's Bakery & Cafe Website
 This project is a collaboration between UX designer [Allison Straus](https://www.allisonstraus.com/) and Web Developer [Natalie Poulson](https://github.com/natalie-poulson).
 It is still in development.

 ## Built With